Cecilia Vicuña. Seehearing the Enlightened Failure

 Since the 1960s, Cecilia Vicuña has been offering a radical view of the relationship between art and politics through her writing and her artistic creation.
 After leaving her native Chile for London in 1972, she worked in different parts of the world, eventually settling in New York in 1980.
 For decades, Vicuña has been forging a varied and multi-disciplinary body of work, built using words, images, environments and a combination of languages, media and techniques.

-In 2019, Vicuña visited CERN invited as a Guest Artist to explore the world of particle physics after her inspiring time in La Silla Observatory, Chile.
+In 2019, Vicuña visited CERN invited as a Guest Artist to explore the world of particle physics after her inspiring time at La Silla Observatory in Chile.
 During her time in the Laboratory, she explored ideas through conversations with CERN scientists, visiting experiments, and accessing the Large Hadron Collider's underground detectors.

 Curated by Miguel A. López, Cecilia Vicuña.
 Seehearing the Enlightened Failure showcases the artist’s ongoing commitment to themes ranging from eroticism, colonial legacies, the struggle for liberation, collective joy, indigenous thought and environmental destruction.
 Starting with words, she constructs huge installations and paintings that draw from certain indigenous languages while also focusing on her relationship with nature and feminism.
 She also compiles different types of documentation that narrate part of her journey, making her work timelessly radical.

-The exhibition is presented jointly by Kunstinstituut Melly, Rotterdam, and CA2M – Centro de Arte Dos de Mayo.
+The exhibition is presented jointly by Kunstinstituut Melly, Rotterdam, and CA2M – Centro de Arte Dos de Mayo and runs through 11 July 2021.